 Each of these people requires a slightly different approach.
 That’s why placing LeadBoxes beside the right information pays.

-Claire Pelletreau added 88 new subscribers to her list by using a LeadBox, without creating a landing page.
-She simply ran a Facebook ad; when the ad is clicked, the LeadBox pop-up is triggered:
+Claire Pelletreau added 88 new subscribers to her list, by using a LeadBox, without creating a landing page.
+She simply ran a Facebook ad.
+When the ad was clicked, the LeadBox pop-up was triggered:

-When a user clicks the above ad on Facebook, a LeadBox pops up requesting the user’s email address, right there in the ad’s environment.
-This is a great marketing tactic because it eliminates all the boring intermediate steps.
+When a user clicks the above ad on Facebook, a LeadBox pops up, requesting the user’s email address, right there in the ad’s environment.
+This is a great marketing tactic, because it eliminates all of the boring intermediate steps.
 The light pop-up is right below: